kbroman/academics.wtf/CONTRIBUTING.md

 ### Contributing to the site

-- We enourage suggestions for additions, corrections, or other improvements
+- We encourage suggestions for additions, corrections, or other improvements
 - File an [issue](https://github.com/kbroman/academics.wtf/issues) to
   suggest a change